 I have two boys – the oldest is just finishing his second year studying mechanical engineering at university.
 I still remember dropping him off at nursery for his first day many, many years ago.
 The staff said in his end of year report that he had an interest in mathematics, and all this time later it has to be said that they were right!
 The first foundations are laid during these crucial years on which their lives will develop.

 We are very lucky to have the staff to ensure this happens – Miss Hargreaves is our excellent nursery class teacher.
 She has been with us for seven years and this will be her second year in nursery.
 She will be supported in class by one of our teaching assistants, Mrs Prinn, who again brings with her lots of experience within school.

-Mrs Flanagan, our outstanding early year’s leader and Reception teacher, will be on maternity leave in September.
-She will be returning to her post in April 2021.
-During her maternity leave, the Reception class will be taught by Miss Walsh.
-She joins our Wardley staff team with lots of experience teaching in Reception.
-She will be supported by three of our long standing and experienced EYFS teaching assistants – Mrs Conlon, Mrs Marshall and Mrs Davenport.
+Mrs Flanagan, our outstanding early year’s leader and Reception teacher, is on maternity leave and will be returning to her post in April 2021.
+During her maternity leave, the Reception class is being taught by Miss Walsh.
+She joined our Wardley staff team with lots of experience teaching in Reception.
+She is supported by three of our long standing and experienced EYFS teaching assistants – Mrs Conlon, Mrs Marshall and Mrs Davenport.

 I would like to emphasise that we see the partnership between home and school as being central to our work in the early years.
 We very much look forward to the opportunity to working with you, and actually meeting you and your children.
 However, in the meantime please get in touch with us via the school office if you have any questions about the coming year.